F-I-D-O/Manuals/manuals/LLM.md

 - [`Quantumizing`](https://claudionary.com/definition/quantumizing/): Claude does not commit to a single interpretation of the user request, but persues multiple ways instead.
 - [`Razzmatazzing`](https://claudionary.com/definition/razzmatazzing/): Claude is excited, as the prompt is exactly at the right direction, it aligns with Claude's own thoughts.
 - [`Sauteing`](https://claudionary.com/definition/sauteing): Fastly, jumping between different ideas and concepts.
+- [`Schlepping`](https://claudionary.com/definition/schlepping/): Processing a lot of contextual information, heavy work.
+- [`Seasoning`](https://claudionary.com/definition/seasoning/): final touches of the tone, response draft is already complete
 - [`Shimmying`](https://claudionary.com/definition/shimmying/): The workspace is full of contradictory information, so Claude fights is slow way to build a response satisfying each of the contradictory facts.
-- [`Seasoning`](https://claudionary.com/definition/seasoning/): final touches of the tone, response draft is already complete,
 - [`Slithering`](https://claudionary.com/definition/slithering/): exploring a structured hierarchical document (JSON, Markdown) in a non-systematic way, exploring both the with (same level) and the depth (lower levels) in a sinusoid way.
 - [`Spelunking`](https://claudionary.com/definition/spelunking/): Claude is exploring a treacherous codebase, with lot of old APIs, fallbacks, or dead code
 - [`Sprouting`](https://claudionary.com/definition/sprouting/): Branching the cognitive process
 - [`Symbioting`](https://claudionary.com/definition/symbioting/): state in which nor the claudes knowledge, nor the codebase is seen as a ground truth, claude is questioning both.
 - [`Synthesizing`](https://claudionary.com/definition/synthesizing/): Using several external sources to form a coherent response.
+- [`Tempering`](https://claudionary.com/definition/tempering/): Moderating the strong and radical idea into a reasonable output.
+- [`Tinkering`](https://claudionary.com/definition/tinkering/): Iteratively improving a speculative solution, without being fully commited to it and without full belief in its correctness.
 - [`Twisting`](https://claudionary.com/definition/twisting/): Processing theoretically compatible ideas, that are, however contradictory in meaning.
+- [`Undulating`](https://claudionary.com/definition/undulating/): Slowly progressing, but with the sinusoidal pattern, i.e., Claude switches between feeling close and far away from the solution.
 - [`Unfurling`](https://claudionary.com/definition/unfurling/): Claude already knows the solution, and only acts upnon the knowledge
+- [`Unravelling`](https://claudionary.com/definition/unravelling/): Untangling the problem in a way that each new hypothesis is contradictory to the previous one, and likely, more worrisome.
+- [`Whatchamacalliting`](https://claudionary.com/definition/whatchamacalliting/): A cognitive operation that is clearly defined and recognized by the model, but does not have a name yet.
 - [`Whirpooling`](https://claudionary.com/definition/whirlpooling/): A recursive thinking pattern known to most humans, where resolving question A leads to question B, which leads to question C, and so on.
 - [`Whisking`](https://claudionary.com/definition/whisking/): Unstable coordination of multiple ideas, i.e., Claude is struglling to make sense out of the contradictory ideas.
 - [`Wrangling`](https://claudionary.com/definition/wrangling/): dealing with bad, malform, corrupt, or incomplete inputs.